rytis/rytis.github.com/_posts/2012-04-05-setting-up-foreman-on-centosrhel-57-part-2.md

 # Install Foreman Proxy (smart-proxy)

 So we have a running and configured instance of Foreman, but the system is not ready yet for host provisioning.
-Most of the operation that Foreman performs, like adding hosts to DHCP, creating PXEboot files and managing DNS, are done using **smart-proxy** components, also refered to as **foreman-proxy**.
+Most of the operation that Foreman performs, like adding hosts to DHCP, creating PXEboot files and managing DNS, are done using **smart-proxy** components, also referred to as **foreman-proxy**.
 I'll use these terms interchangeably.

 Installing the latest Foreman-Proxy code is very simple, just follow the steps below: